-Tango Twirl® Mandevilla was discovered in 2000 by legendary nurseryman Bruce Usrey at our Azusa, CA nursery in a bed of Mandevilla amabilis ‘Monite’, an earlier exclusive introduction with single petal blooms.
-Nature went one better by producing a sport with delicate soft-pink, fully double flowers that emerge in clusters throughout the summer.
+Tango Twirl® Mandevilla was discovered in 2000 by legendary nurseryman Bruce Usrey at our Azusa, CA nursery.
+Found in a bed of Mandevilla amabilis 'Monite', an earlier exclusive introduction with single petal blooms.
+Nature went one better by producing a sport with delicate soft-pink, fully double flowers.
+These emerge in clusters throughout the summer.
 Each flower is an amazing arrangement of 18-20 petals twirling out from the center measuring three to four inches in diameter.
 Evergreen in frost-free regions; treat as a summer annual in cooler regions.

 Like this kind of story and would enjoy learning more about the weird and wonderful here at Monrovia?
 Let me know in comments!